Looking to explore a classic German city without being in Germany? Look no further than these best things to do in New Ulm, Minnesota.

 See Related: Best Sites for Booking Tours

-See Related: Where to Travel for Four Birthday
+See Related: Where to Travel for Your Birthday

 12. Shop like you’re in Germany